hxuu/blog/content/ctf/cyberspace24/feature-unlocked.md

 return date >= NEW_FEATURE_RELEASE
 ```

-However, the server used by the application currently doesn't server us well.
+However, the server used by the application currently doesn't serve us well.
 Only if we could redirect the application onto a server of our own...

 ---